mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-05-14-colourblind-in-software-land.md

 something they want to take any further.

-If you're designing a UI that's going to see widespread use you could explore a "colourblind suitability review", but really you should consider an accessibility review generally: there are far more serious visual impairments out there.
+If you're designing a UI that's going to see widespread use you could explore a "colourblind suitability review", but really you should consider an accessibility review generally: there are far more serious visual impairments out there and you'll do untold good to a bunch of appreciative users.

-"Ticks and crosses" is a safer visual metaphor for health/problems or pass/failure across the board than "green or red" - even use O and X if your MS Paint skills aren't up to the challenge.
+"Ticks and crosses" is a safer visual metaphor for health/problems or pass/failure across the board than "green or red" - even use 'O' and 'X' characters if your MS Paint skills aren't up to the challenge.

 Tooltips for colour selection are great: hovering over a lime-green option and getting a "Lime green" tooltip is not the blatant redundancy you may think!